-The following 7 tips will help you to plan the perfect road trip:
+The following 7 tips will help planning a road trip in the USA easier:

 1. Set expectations.